Also called: Atypical Pneumonia

-Most kids with this form of pneumonia will not feel sick enough to stay at home — hence, the name "walking" pneumonia.
-But even a child who feels fine needs to stay at home for a few days until antibiotic treatment kicks in and symptoms improve.
+Most kids with this type of pneumonia (nuh-MOH-nyuh) don't feel sick enough to stay home — hence, the name "walking" pneumonia.
+But even a child who feels fine should stay home for a few days until antibiotic treatment kicks in and symptoms improve.

 What Are the Signs & Symptoms of Walking Pneumonia?

 When it seems like a cold is lasting longer than 7 to 10 days, especially if a cough is getting worse or not going away, it could be walking pneumonia.
 Symptoms can come on suddenly or take longer to start.
 The symptoms are often mild, but sometimes can be more severe.

 Here's what to look for:

 - a fever of 101°F (38.5°C) or below